bernicetann/Short-URL-Project/README.md

 # Getting started

-⋅⋅-Install all dependencies (using the `npm Install` command).⋅⋅ ⋅⋅-Run the development web server using the `node express_server.js` command.⋅⋅
+- Install all dependencies (using the `npm Install` command).
+- Run the development web server using the `node express_server.js` command.